-You figure you’ll just cross that bridge when you come to it?
+You figure you’ll just cross that assisted living bridge when you come to it?
 Put her wherever there’s space?
 You might get lucky with your timing and be able to walk in just when you need it.
-And it might just happen to be the place that will fit her needs.
+And it might just happen to be the perfect assisted living community that will fit her needs.

 But more often than not, you’ll end up at the corresponding fast-food restaurant eating a soggy burger from the drive-thru.

 That probably isn’t a gamble you want to take on your mom’s well-being.

 2. One Size Doesn’t Fit All